WORLD FUTURE FUND, BOX 1829, OLD

 What was unique, however, about American imperialism in the last 300 years was the level of deceit and hypocrisy that accompanied it.
 All these war crimes were disguised as some sort of effort to promote "freedom" and "democracy".

-You cannot live a lie, and you cannot build a viable future by means of delusions about your past.
-These articles help people see how America (like so many other large empires) was built on ruthless policies of power politics and racial imperialism.
+You cannot live a lie and you cannot build a viable future by means of delusions about your past.
+The articles we list below will help people see how America (like so many other large empires) was built on ruthless policies of power politics and racial imperialism.
 Indeed, Hitler saw the conquest of the American west as an inspiration for his plans for conquering Russia.
 See our report on this.
 Hopefully, we shall move to a world where these facts are accepted for the realities that they are.

 In terms of sheer brutality, the origins of modern American power are among the grimmest actions in world history.
 We do not have an opinion about whether reparations should be paid to blacks and native Americans.
 However, it is ludicrous to deny the importance of slave labor in helping to create America as a world imperial power.